-Healthcare in Qatar is perceived as being among the best available in the Middle East.
+Healthcare in Qatar is among the best available in the Middle East.
 Health centres in Doha boast cutting-edge medical equipment, up-to-date facilities and highly trained specialists, and the country offers expats both private and public options.

-Many expats prefer private healthcare to avoid the bureaucracy associated with the former.
-Health insurance isn't provided by the government, and it’s recommended that all expats living in Qatar take out private health insurance to cover costs that can rise quickly in the case of medical complications and emergencies.
+Many expats prefer private healthcare to avoid the bureaucracy associated with the public system.
+Health insurance isn't provided by the government, and we recommend that all expats living in Qatar take out private health insurance to cover costs, as these can rise quickly in the case of medical complications and emergencies.

 Public healthcare in Qatar

-Public healthcare in Qatar is managed by the Hamad Medical Corporation, a non-profit organisation that has been in charge of the country's major public hospitals since 1979.
-It has created an intricate network of hospitals and clinics which provide free treatment to local Qataris, and largely subsidised services for expats at institutions such as the Hamad General Hospital, Al Khor Hospital, Women’s Hospital and the Psychiatric Hospital.
+Public healthcare in Qatar is managed by the Hamad Medical Corporation, a non-profit organisation that has overseen the country's major public hospitals since 1979.
+It has created an intricate and efficient network of hospitals and clinics that provide free treatment to local Qataris and largely subsidised services for expats at certain institutions.

-Foreigners moving to Qatar only need apply for a health card in order to take advantage of state-sponsored healthcare.
+Foreigners moving to Qatar only need to apply for a health card to take advantage of state-sponsored healthcare.
 With this health card, emergency treatment is most often free in public hospitals, though patients must pay for further check-ups and medication.
 Expats will also need to pay nominal charges for tests, consultations and inpatient care.
 The Qatar health card is valid at any public facility.